July 25, 2016 at 01:15 pm

 Korea Research Institute for Vocational Education and Training

 If the question is about improving productivity, it's hard to go past South Korea – one of the poorest countries in the world in the 1960s to the 11th largest economy in the world in 2014.
-Earlier this year Bloomberg rated South Korea the world's most innovative economy - ahead of Germany, Switzerland, Sweden and Japan.
+Earlier this year Bloomberg rated South Korea the world's most innovative economy - ahead of Germany, Switzerland, New Zealand and Japan.
 South Korea credits skilling its working population as the key to raising economic development and prosperity.

 Dr Young-Saing Kim is a Senior Fellow at KRIVET, a Governmental institute focused on skills and workforce development.